-An MLP is an entity receiving partnership taxation treatment under the, Internal Revenue Code of 1986, as amended (the "Code") the partnership interests or "units" of which are traded on securities exchanges like shares of corporate stock.
-To qualify as an MLP for U.S. federal income tax purposes, an entity must receive at least 90% of its income from qualifying sources such as interest, dividends, income and gain from mineral or natural resources activities, income and gain from the transportation or storage of certain fuels, and, in certain circumstances, income and gain from commodities or futures, forwards and options with respect to commodities.
+An MLP is an entity classified as a partnership under the, Internal Revenue Code of 1986, as amended (the "Code") the partnership interests or "units" of which are traded on securities exchanges like shares of corporate stock.
+To be treated as a partnership for U.S. federal income tax purposes, an MLP must receive at least 90% of its income from qualifying sources such as interest, dividends, income and gain from mineral or natural resources activities, income and gain from the transportation or storage of certain fuels, and, in certain circumstances, income and gain from commodities or futures, forwards and options with respect to commodities.
 For this purpose, mineral or natural resources activities include exploration, development, production, mining, refining, marketing and transportation (including pipelines) of oil and gas, minerals, geothermal energy, fertilizer, timber or industrial source carbon dioxide.